New Zealand Tours for Seniors

 8. What about solo senior travellers or families?

 If you are travelling on your own, joining a tour is a great option.
-Whether you are single, divorced or widowed, the travel experience on MoaTrek tours is never lonely.
+The travel experience on MoaTrek tours is never lonely.

 With our friendly small groups you will get a chance to make new friends with other adventurous, curious travellers just like you.
 It’s a fun and safe way for any solo traveller to venture out and see what New Zealand has to offer.

-Most of our guests are solo travellers or couples, but more and more we're seeing families joining our tours and they all seem to have a wonderful time.
-Our trips aren't really designed for young children, but adult children and their parents, definitely yes.
+Most of our guests are solo travellers or couples, but we're seeing families joining our tours and they all seem to have a wonderful time.
+Our trips aren't designed for young children, but adult children and their parents, definitely yes.

 9. Travel insurance for New Zealand is accessible